Malbern/GuideOfAllThings/docs/ReadMe.md

 ![](55D8F448-CA95-4E93-AB23-23D5CB306CAB.jpeg)

-***

-The site guide is at the bottom, details on each link are in the footnotes.
-(At the very bottom or click the number beside the topic.)
-WIP

 <details open><summary><h1>About</h1></summary>

-A place to try making life better, providing information on things and more importantly, ways to accomplish tasks that have to do with these things.

-Guide Of All Things is anything and everything, trying to gather information on all things!
-Instead of only presenting information, we are more focused on creating guides, examples, and ways to get things done.
+Guide Of All Things is anything and everything, organizing info and putting things together is what we do.
+Guides are on the way.

 [Malbern](https://github.com/Malbern) is the organization to host this.
 We welcome all!
 Please check it out, it’s just a place trying to make things better.
 </details>